Bulgaria national football team: 2018–present

-2022 World Cup qualification

 Yasen Petrov was hired as the coach prior to the qualifiers for the 2022 World Cup.
 Bulgaria began the campaign horribly, losing at home 1–3 to Switzerland and 0–2 to Italy.
 The team somewhat improved in the next two games, drawing away at Northern Ireland and Italy, the reigning European champions.
 Bulgaria then beat Lithuania 1–0 at home, but lost 1–3 away against the same team, ending their hopes for qualification.
 A 2–1 home win against Northern Ireland was only a brief moment of rejoice before a heavy 0–4 defeat to Switzerland ended a largely miserable attempt for qualifying.

-2022–23 UEFA Nations League

-Bulgaria was allocated to League C for the League of Nations season, after relegation from the previous edition.
+Bulgaria was allocated to League C for the 2022–23 Nations League season, after relegation from the previous edition.
 Bulgaria's opponents were drawn to be North Macedonia, Georgia and Gibraltar.
 The campaign began with a 1–1 draw against North Macedonia at home, followed by a heavy 2–5 loss against Georgia at home.
 Yasen Petrov handed his resignation following the game.
 Georgi Ivanov was appointed as interim manager for the next two games against Gibraltar and Georgia.
 Another shameful performance followed, when the Lions drew 1–1 in Gibraltar, which was one of only few times that the Gibraltar national team had not lost a competitive game in its history.
 In Georgia, Bulgaria drew 0–0, extending the winless streak to four games.
 During the one month pause of the tournament, Serbian Mladen Krstajić was appointed as manager.
 Under his reins, Bulgaria recorded two wins against Gibraltar at home and North Macedonia away, eventually finishing second in the group.
 The game against North Macedonia was particularly intense, due to rising political tensions between the two countries at that time.
 The Bulgarian national anthem was heavily booed, followed by multiple provocations from both Macedonian fans and players aimed at the Bulgarian team.

+Bulgaria had a rough Euro 2024 qualifying campaign finishing in the lower half of their group.
+The group consisted of Hungary, Serbia, Montenegro and Lithuania.
+The poor run for Bulgaria resulted in the Bulgarian Football Union to appoint Ilian Iliev as new manager.
+Iliev started off his first two matches leading Bulgaria to draws against Serbia and Hungary, both games ending with a 2–2 score.
+With Iliev at the helm, Bulgaria have remained unbeaten in all their matches for nearly a year.

+Bulgaria were drawn in Group 3 of the UEFA Nations League C division with Northern Ireland, Belarus and Luxembourg.
+Despite having a successful campaign with a win over powerful contenders, Northern Ireland, they ultimately finished in second.
+Qualifying themselves to League B playoffs, Bulgaria faced the Republic of Ireland in a two legged set of matches.
+Bulgaria narrowly lost both matches by the score of 2–1, resulting in no League B promotion.